 The JLC reflects a growing trend which has been highlighted by the American Bar Association as an innovative approach to addressing the growing access to justice gap.

 Since its inception, the JLC has provided more than 300 referrals to its member attorneys.
-Meanwhile, CFJs clients have in turn received hundreds of hours of Pro Bono or Low Bono legal services.
+Meanwhile, CFJs clients have in turn received hundreds of hours of free or low-cost legal services.

 How the JLC works for CFJ’s clients: